 Zeus was sitting on the edge of the bookshelf.
 He was fed up with it all.
 “Enough of these myths, they ruin the honesty of good things.”
 He mumbled as he stood up to stomp around and fume a bit more like only one of his stature could.
 “Relax, they always made you look good.
 Don’t make such a big fuss about them.”
-Came a faint voice from among the dusty books, only to be followed by a tiny flash and a yelp.
+Said a faint voice from among the dusty books, only to be followed by a tiny flash and a yelp.

 Today was different, just like yesterday or tomorrow will be.
-Zeus was fuming, that was more than regular.
-That Tome Six had a tiny new singe on its side was a bit more extraordinary, but nothing you would roast a Cherub for.
-What made today different was the fact today would be a real day.
-“Why can’t they just, you know end where we stop telling them?”
+Zeus was fuming, although that wasn’t that extraordinary.
+That Tome Six had a tiny new singe on its side was a bit odder, but nothing you would roast a Cherub for.
+What made today different was the fact that today would be a real day.
+“Why can’t they just, you know end where we stop telling them Herm?”
 Zeus sat down again, sounding a bit more tired than angry now.
 “Every time, it starts out good, then turns bizarre and wildly interesting with a dramatic ending and then it just simmers on into forgotten agony like Dyonisus’s cooking skills.”
 The faint voice tried again, this time sounding more cautious and maybe even like it has prepared himself with a piece of straightened metal wiggly thing that looked like it has been used before in such situations.
-“You got to give him credit for trying at least.”
-It remembered to let the wiggly thing stand on its own without him holding on to it.
-“I don’t see what the big deal is anyway, Zeus.
-People know the good stuff, the rest is afterlife.
+“I don’t see what the big deal is anyway, Zeus.”
+Suddenly, he remembered to let the wiggly thing go, otherwise it wouldn’t matter.
+“People know the good stuff, the rest is afterlife.
 Isn’t it?
 See them as your personal diary, or garden as you seem to treat them.”
-It made itself ready and grabbed his ears, they always tingled for hours if he didn’t.
-The wiggly thing fell over.
+Herm prepared for the zap and grabbed his long earlobes, they always tingled for hours if he didn’t.
+After a couple of seconds, the wiggly thing fell over.
 It didn’t even make a sound or anything that might be of comedic effect.
 It just fell over and he was looking at it, almost expectantly.
 Not even a spark.
 Zeus sighed and looked toward the books on his shelf.
-Looked downward towards that overreaching, self-righteous fern that was slowly mocking him.
+The tiny god looked downward towards that overreaching, self-righteous fern that was slowly mocking him.
 It wasn’t how it used to be.
 When there weren’t so many Tomes.
 When they weren’t so dusty.
 When Tome Six wasn’t only an outstanding masterpiece hidden among the rest, but the one that became by deeds and tales.
 The more there appeared the less they mattered.
 This Zeus damned bookshelf was his curse.
-They gave him a headache, but the only thing followed from those was a zapped Herm and that was far from less entertaining than what Athene did on an off day.
+They gave him a headache, but the only thing he could do, was to zap Herm and that was far less entertaining than what Athene did on an off day.
 Full armor, he thought, that was true, but it’s not like anybody ever mentioned the backward shinguards.
 Then he heard the scribble again.
 Zeus jumped to his feet and padded over as fast as he could.
 He hated Tome Nine for this, it was such a punch to his stature.